sfefilatyev/CarND-Capstone/README.md

 ```bash
 rosbag play -l traffic_light_bag_file/traffic_light_training.bag
 ```
-4. Launch your project in site mode
+4. Launch the project in site mode
 ```bash
 cd CarND-Capstone/ros
 roslaunch launch/site.launch
 ```
+5. Launch RViz to motitor imagery from the bag as it feeds the our software.
-5. Confirm that traffic light detection works on real life images
+6. Confirm that traffic light detection works on real life images through console messages.